Ivan2navI/L1_EPAM/7. Jenkins/README.md

 Come back to MAIN Server [192.168.11.11] and get private ssh key, which used for connect to Jenkins Agent [192.168.11.12]:
 `/var/lib/jenkins/.ssh$ sudo cat jenkins_agent`

-Jenkins Node Agent is quite easy to configure, we only need to insert the Jenkins workspace directory and the agent’ ip asking to connect with it by using the credentials.
+Jenkins Node Agent is quite easy to configure, we only need to insert the Jenkins workspace directory and the agent’ ip asking to connect with it by using the credentials:

 <p align="center">
   <img src=".info/6.Jenkins_Node_Agent_configure.png">